Differential Gene Expression

 Exploring results from over-representation analysis

-Let’s take a look at what terms are identified as over-represented in the genes up-regulated in cold conditions.
+Let’s take a look at what terms are identified as over-represented in the genes up-regulated.

 # Output results from GO analysis to a table